wildanmuttaqi/simple-face-and-eyes-detection/README.md

 ```

 # Run
-Realtime face and eyes detection on webcam
+- Realtime face and eyes detection on webcam

 ```
-$ python app.py
+python app.py
 ```

-face and eyes detection with image path
+- Face and eyes detection with image path

 ```
 python app-image.py path/to/image